cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 tolerations to make sure that the operator does not run on the same nodes where the actual PostgreSQL clusters are running (this might even include the control plane for self-managed Kubernetes installations).

-As far as OpenShift is concerned, details might differ depending on the selected installation method.

 !!!
 Seealso "Operator configuration"
     You can change the default behavior of the operator by overriding